 Do You Need A Passport To Go To Jamaica As A U.S. Citizen?

 Do U.S. citizens need a passport to go to Jamaica?
-That is the question many families find themselves confronted with when traveling to the Caribbean paradise island of Jamaica.
+That’s a common question for families planning a trip to this Caribbean paradise.
 The quick answer?
 Yes.
-All air travelers need a passport to go to Jamaica.
-For travel under 90 days, a visa is not needed.
+All air travelers need a passport to visit Jamaica.
+For stays under 90 days, no visa is required.

 In this article on the Beaches Blog: